yarmand/docker-dev-env/README.md

 It use named volumes to get persistence between the runs.

 ## setup
-Create or put your standard ssh public key in the file `id_rsa.pub`.
+###SSH connection to the container.

-This file will be copy as /root/.ssh/authorized_keys to enable you to ssh in the container.
+The container will use you `~/.ssh.id_rsa.pub` file into `/root/.ssh/authorized_keys`

 ## goodies
 - mount the host docker socket so you can use docker from inside the container
-- by default it start a container with ssH daemon
+- by default it start a container with ssH daemon on port 9022
      - `ssh -p 9022 root@localhost`
 - `/src` is a persistent volume
 - `/opt` is a persistent volume